-If students are reinstated to the University, their Grade Point Average will be re-set to 0.0 on zero units, although students may, at the discretion of the Faculty, retain credit for prior work.
-Following reinstatement, students will be on academic probation and must complete a minimum of 60 units of work after reinstatement to be eligible for graduation with Distinction or other recognition based on the Grade Point Average.
-If at any review after reinstatement the student’s Grade Point Average falls below 3.5, the student will be required to withdraw from the University for a period of at least 12 months.
+If students are reinstated to the University, their Cumulative Average will be re-set to 0.0 on zero units, although students may, at the discretion of the Faculty, retain credit for prior work.
+Following reinstatement, students will be on academic probation and must complete a minimum of 60 units of work after reinstatement to be eligible for graduation with Distinction or other recognition based on the Cumulative Average.
+If at any review after reinstatement the student’s Cumulative Average falls below 3.5, the student will be required to withdraw from the University for a period of at least 12 months.

 Registration and Course Changes

 It is the responsibility of the student to ensure that the program of work undertaken meets the requirements for the degree.
-It is highly recommended that you review your advisement report in MOSAIC each time you drop or add courses and seek academic counselling from the B.H.Sc.
+It is highly recommended that you review your personal degree audit via MUGSI on the working day following each time you drop or add courses and seek academic counselling from the B.H.Sc.
 (Honours) Program Office if you have any questions.
 Dates for final registration and course changes appear in the Sessional Dates section of this Calendar and are enforced.

-A GPA of 5.0 is required for graduation.
+A CA of 5.0 is required for graduation.